 Number of Downloads

 Alive Drumming supplies your bespoke Song Rhythm Tracks via download.
-The number of tracks that can be downloaded is limited to an allocation provided with the app purchased, which can be topped up later via In-App Purchases by pressing TopUp.
-The number of downloads remaining is shown in the table at the footer of each SetList and is decremented for each successful download.
+The number of tracks that can be downloaded is limited to an allocation provided with the app purchased, which can be topped up later via In-App Purchases by pressing the TopUp button (a shopping trolley icon).
+The number of downloads remaining is shown at the bottom of each SetList table.
+The number is decremented for each successful download.
 When this value reaches zero (0) further downloads will not complete and their status instead will be shown as ‘Deferred‘.

 Creating Your Tracks

 When you either create a new or replace an existing, track you are presented with the above page to select both

 - A rhythm to be used for your track, and

 - A SongForm to be used.